Get Involved at St. Patrick Catholic Church

 Sacristans - Sacristans "ready" the sanctuary, the altar, the vessels, the Scriptural readings, the baptismal font, the candles, and the liturgical items used in the context of the liturgical celebration.
 Contact Justin Soutar at 463-3533.

 Safety and Security Committee – Members oversee safety and emergency preparedness for the parish.
-For more information, contact Jim Kvach at 463-5191 or Mike Yoemans at 460-3781.
+For more information, contact Jim Kvach or Mike Yoemans.

 St. Patrick’s Preschool - St. Patrick's Preschool provides learning experiences for spiritual and moral development.
 Our program provides a large variety of academic experiences in a loving, caring, enjoyable environment.
 We help preschoolers prepare for a successful transition to kindergarten.
 Children learn through play, prayer, repetition, routine and a variety of creative experiences, and are encouraged to progress at their own pace.
 Contact Francie Belliveau at 463-3533.

 St. Patrick’s Preschool Committee – Members assist in the oversight of the program and budget, and work to promote the preschool.
-Contact Susan Serra at 261-1428.
+Contact Susan Serra.

 Usher - An usher seats people, assists with special needs, takes up the collection, and distributes bulletins.
 Contact Justin Soutar at 463-3533.